 The Investment Treaty Arbitration Review: Challenges to Arbitrators Under the ICSID Convention and Rules

-The year 2018 saw a record 10 decisions on disqualification proposals to arbitrators and ad hoc committee members alike within the International Centre for Settlement of Investment Disputes (ICSID) context.2 A further four disqualification decisions were issued in 2019.
-Having regard to the public availability of decisions and this flurry of activity, this chapter will focus on challenges to arbitrators (and committee members) brought under the ICSID Convention.
+The year 2020 saw a record (of at least) 12 decisions on proposals to disqualify arbitrators and ad hoc committee members within the International Centre for Settlement of Investment Disputes (ICSID) context (beating the previous record in 2018).2 Having regard to the public availability of decisions and this flurry of activity, this chapter will focus on challenges to arbitrators (and committee members) brought under the ICSID Convention.
 The chapter begins by setting out the grounds for disqualification under the ICSID Convention and Rules, before briefly detailing the prevailing legal standard as developed through ICSID jurisprudence.
-The majority of this chapter will be devoted to a discussion of three categories of alleged conflict,3 concentrating on the reasoning of publicly available decisions published during 2018 and 2019.
+The majority of this chapter will be devoted to a discussion of three categories of alleged conflict,3 concentrating on the reasoning of publicly available decisions published during 2018 to 2020.

 The main grounds for disqualification of arbitrators under the ICSID Convention are prescribed by Article 57, which provides that:

 [a] party may propose to a Commission or Tribunal the disqualification of any of its members on account of any fact indicating a manifest lack of the qualities required by paragraph (1) of Article 14.
 A party to arbitration proceedings may, in addition, propose the disqualification of an arbitrator on the ground that he was ineligible for appointment to the Tribunal under Section 2 of Chapter IV.